iLoveMyGrub/web-app/README.md

 The current tooling is built around Gulp JS

-Then once installed you can run from the 'gulp' command from the main content root.
+Then once installed, you can run from the 'gulp' command from the project root, this will now watch js & css files and run compiles/builds when they change.

 ```